 - Want to use the following five employee classes to determine ICHRA eligibility:

 - Salaried pay

 - Geographic location

-If your business meets this criteria, you can only use those ICHRA classes if the number of employee in each class is:
+If your business meets these criteria, you can only use those ICHRA classes if the number of employees in each class is:

 - 10, for businesses with fewer than 100 employees